To apply for a PhD position and scholarship at the Centre for Astrophysics and Supercomputing (CAS), follow our four keys steps.

 As such, it is essential that you complete the EOI as accurately as you can.

 The timing of our regular calls for EOIs are timed to approximately coincide with the major scholarship application deadlines.
-The next deadline is TBA.
+Please log in to the EoI system for deadline details.

 Have technical difficulties?